 - Dots of glue (high tack)

 You can get all of these items at stores you already know.
 If you own a nice, sturdy basket and aren’t using it, that can be the choice for this gift.

-If you don’t have a basket, visit one of the popular craft stores to buy one along with the shred, cellophane, glue dots, Scotch tape (you might already have this at home), and bow.
-It’s okay if you don’t know glue dots.
-The craft store people will show you where they are.
+If you don’t have a basket, visit one of the popular craft stores to buy one along with the shred, cellophane, dots of glue, Scotch tape (you might already have this at home), and bow.
+It’s okay if you don’t know dots of glue.
+The craft store people will show you where it is.

 The paper you need is supermarket grocery bags (two or three).
-You can also use newspaper; however, the ink on newspapers can transfer onto your hands which isn’t a bad thing, but do you really want that ink on your skin?
+You can also use newspaper.
+However, the ink on newspapers can transfer onto your hands.
+That’s not a bad thing, but do you really want that ink on your skin?

 Once you have the basket and paper (grocery bags), crush the paper between your palms before placing it into the basket.
 You want enough paper to fit into all of the basket and just below the top edge.

 Put the shred (whatever color fits the occasion) on top of the crushed paper.
 Now you have a foundation for the foods and gifts you’ll put into the basket.

 Decide where to place the foods and gifts so they look presentable on top of the shred.
 Press the items down into the shred but not so hard that you break the items!
 You’re positioning everything and making space for it all.